rik72/flip-game/README.md

 ### Core Gameplay

 1. **Level Loading**: Each level presents a unique board layout
-2. **Player Movement**: Drag the white circle to move along permitted paths
+2. **Ball Movement**: Drag the white ball to move along permitted paths
 3. **Goal Achievement**: Reach the green end point to complete the level
 4. **Board Manipulation**: Use rotation and flip mechanics to find new solutions
 5. **Progression**: Complete levels to unlock new challenges